xXValhallaCoderXx/kiro-ide-constellation/docs/bundle-architecture.md

   - Make sure Vite watch is running (it’s part of `npm run watch`).
   - If the manifest is missing on first run, the asset helper falls back to predictable names; a quick restart after the first Vite emit may help.

+- `mcp.json` is not created in Kiro:
+  - Ensure a workspace folder is open (the file is written under the first workspace root).
+  - Check the logs for `[Kiro MCP]` messages indicating why the write was skipped or failed.
+  - If you want a different location, set `KIRO_MCP_CONFIG_DIR` (e.g., `export KIRO_MCP_CONFIG_DIR=".kiro/settings"`).
+  - Verify write permissions in the workspace directory.

+- Kiro is launching Node from an unexpected path:
+  - Set `KIRO_MCP_NODE` to point to the desired Node binary (e.g., `/opt/homebrew/bin/node`).

 ## Notes on Node targets

 - Extension TS compiles to ES2022 with `module` set to `Node16` (see `tsconfig.json`).
 - MCP server bundle targets Node 18 for broad compatibility with VS Code’s runtime, but works on newer versions as well.
 We use `--format=cjs` so it can be executed directly via the host Node (`process.execPath`).
+  - At runtime, the extension resolves Node in this order: `KIRO_MCP_NODE` env → `process.execPath` if it’s Node → common system paths → `node`.